rust-lang/book/src/ch14-02-publishing-to-crates-io.md

 in the HTML with the title “Examples.”
 Here are some other sections that crate authors commonly use in their documentation:

-- **Panics**: The scenarios in which the function being documented could panic.
+- **Panics**: These are the scenarios in which the function being documented could panic.
 Callers of the function who don’t want their programs to panic should make sure they don’t call the function in these situations.
-- **Errors**: If the function returns a `Result`, describing the kinds of errors that might occur and what conditions might cause those errors to be returned can be helpful to callers so they can write code to handle the different kinds of errors in different ways.
+- **Errors**: If the function returns a `Result`, describing the kinds of errors that might occur and what conditions might cause those errors to be returned can be helpful to callers so that they can write code to handle the different kinds of errors in different ways.
 - **Safety**: If the function is `unsafe` to call (we discuss unsafety in Chapter 20), there should be a section explaining why the function is unsafe